 This table states the only important nutritional values of a 100g of dates as approved by the USDA (US Department of Agriculture).

-Fruits contain natural sugar, which does not cause any harm to the body if eaten in the right amounts.
-Dates are one of them; they contain plenty of natural sugar in them loaded with nutrition.
+Fruits like dates contain natural sugar, which does not cause any harm to the body if eaten in the right amounts.
 This combination makes them a highly consumable snack.

 Dates, with the help of antioxidants, fight off disease-causing agents.
 Antioxidants’ presence prevents the body from free radicals, reactive oxygen species molecules, that may cause life-threatening reactions in our bodies.

-Dates can enhance the functioning of the brain by decreasing amyloid beta proteins activity.
-These proteins are capable of the formation of plaques in our brain, which, when accumulated, can cause brain cell death leading to Alzheimer’s disease and even death.
+Dates can enhance the functioning of the brain by decreasing amyloid beta protein activity.
+According to research, these proteins are capable of the formation of plaques in our brain, which, when accumulated, can cause brain cell death leading to Alzheimer’s disease and even death.

 You are likely to have a better memory and a good learning ability by including dates in your diet.
 It leads to a decrease in anxiety-related disorders.

-Dates can support a healthy pregnancy by helping the women in their calorie intake and promote natural labor by cervical dilation in the last few weeks.
-It reduces the need for induced labor and can decrease labor time.
+Dates can support a healthy pregnancy by helping women with their calorie intake and promoting natural labour by cervical dilation in the last few weeks.
+As per studies, it reduces the need for induced labour and can decrease labour time.

-Some doctors believe that the compounds present in dates bind to the hormone oxytocin, which is known to cause labor contractions.
-It appears to imitate the functions of oxytocin during childbirth.
+The compounds present in dates bind to the hormone oxytocin, which is known to cause labour contractions.
+Studies indicate that date consumption can imitate the functions of oxytocin during childbirth.

-The presence of tannins in dates facilitates the contractions during childbirth.
-The natural sugar and calories present in them are useful in maintaining high energy levels during labor as well.
+Furthermore, the presence of tannins in dates facilitates contractions during childbirth.
+The natural sugar and calories present in them are useful in maintaining high energy levels during labour as well.

 Fructose, also known as fruit sugar, is abundant in dates.
-They are useful and a healthy alternative for white sugar.
-In addition to sweet taste, they are nutritious, fibrous, and high in antioxidants.
+They are useful and a healthy alternative to white sugar.
+In addition to their sweet taste, they are nutritious, fibrous, and high in antioxidants.

-The vitamins present in dates assists in the development of bone and eye health.
-Minerals like copper (Cu), selenium (Se), magnesium (Mg), and manganese (Mn) assists in keeping our bones in healthy condition by preventing them from osteoporosis or other bone-related conditions.
+The vitamins present in dates assist in the development of bone and eye health.
+Minerals like copper (Cu), selenium (Se), magnesium (Mg), and manganese (Mn) support keeping our bones healthy by preventing them from osteoporosis or other bone-related conditions.

-Vitamin C and vitamin D present in dates is good enough to promote skin elasticity properties.
-It fights from other skin conditions like rashes, itching, and acne.
+Research shows that vitamin C and vitamin D present in dates promote skin elasticity properties.
+It fights other skin conditions like rashes, itching, and acne.
 It provides the skin with anti-ageing benefits with the help of phytohormones and prevents melanin accumulation.
-The incorporation of dates in diet can produce long-term effects.
+The incorporation of dates into diet can produce long-term effects.

 The presence of magnesium and potassium in dates help in the regulation of blood pressure and in maintaining the heart’s health.
-Potassium in dates eases out the tension in your arteries (blood vessels) to reduce high blood pressure.
+Research indicates that potassium eases out the tension in the arteries (blood vessels) to reduce high blood pressure.

 However, excess potassium in the diet is harmful to the kidneys.
 Therefore, it is recommended that you discuss with your physician before consuming potassium if you are having kidney issues.

 Dates are beneficial in circulating oxygen all over the body.
-This process of oxygen circulation leads to the strengthening of the hair follicles, which prevents our hair from breakage and hair loss.
+This process of oxygen circulation leads to the strengthening of the hair follicles, which prevents our hair from breaking and subsequent hair loss.
 Consuming 2-3 dates per day will help you to get stronger hair.